-The Ameritas disability insurance policy, DInamic Foundation, is issued by Americas Life Insurance Corporation in approved states.
-In the state of New York, the policy is issued by Americas Life Insurance Corporation of New York.
+The Ameritas disability insurance policy, DInamic Foundation, is issued by American Life Insurance Corporation in approved states.
+In the state of New York, the policy is issued by American Life Insurance Corporation of New York.

 Below is an overview of DInamic Foundation’s key provisions and features:

 Does it have an own-occupation provision?
 Most medical occupations can select an own occupation definition of disability for the length of the benefit period.
 For physicians and dentists, your medical specialty is considered your own occupation and you’ll be paid benefits if you are unable to work in that specialty due to accident or illness.